khalido/nd101/README.md

 This neural net uses [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning)

-### Books to read

-- [Grokking Deep Learning by Andrew Trask](https://www.manning.com/books/grokking-deep-learning).
-This provides a very gentle introduction to Deep Learning and covers the intuition more than the theory.
-- [Neural Networks And Deep Learning](http://neuralnetworksanddeeplearning.com/) by Michael Nielsen.
-This book is more rigorous than Grokking Deep Learning and includes a lot of fun, interactive visualizations to play with.
-- [The Deep Learning Textbook](http://www.deeplearningbook.org/) from Ian Goodfellow, Yoshua Bengio, and Aaron Courville.
-This online book has lot of material and is the most rigorous of the three books suggested.

 ### [Flappy Bird](https://github.com/yenchenlin/DeepLearningFlappyBird)

 This is a deep learning agent which plays flappy bird.
 Not very useful at this point.
 Need to know to understand/use/train the flappybird playing agent!